About Housing Pathways factsheet

 Housing Pathways is based on a no wrong door principle.
 This means that applicants can talk to any Housing Pathways provider to get information about housing assistance, apply or change their application.

-Housing Pathways providers include the FACS Housing Contact Centre, FACS offices and participating community housing providers.
+Housing Pathways providers include the DCJ Housing Contact Centre, DCJ offices and participating community housing providers.

 Types of housing assistance available

-Housing assistance available through Housing Pathways includes social housing managed by FACS, including Aboriginal Housing Office properties, and by participating community housing providers.
+Housing assistance available through Housing Pathways includes social housing managed by DCJ, including Aboriginal Housing Office properties, and by participating community housing providers.

 It may also include help to set up a tenancy in the private rental market or temporary accommodation if someone is homeless.